 Survivors of Suicide (SOS) Support Group

 The Arkansas Crisis Center hosts Survivors of Suicide (SOS) support groups, both for survivors of suicide loss and suicide attempts.
 For so many survivors, a crucial part of their healing process is the support and sense of connection they feel through sharing their grief with other survivors.
 These group provide a safe place where survivors can share their experiences and support each other.
-Please note that these group are not currently meeting.
-However, if you are interested in joining or facilitating an SOS Group, please contact Melissa Jackson at (479) 365-2142 or email@example.com.
+If you are interested in joining or facilitating an SOS Group, please contact Melissa Jackson at (479) 365-2142 or firstname.lastname@example.org.